Quadratic coefficients of Goulden-Rattan character polynomials: Maps, expanders, and edge sliding

-We now fix all edges between the vertices $b$ and $w_3$ as special.
-Furthermore, the ends of the special edges in the vertex $w_3$ have no assigned direction.
-To all ends of the special edges in the vertex $b$ we assign the direction in such way that among them there is an even number with the clockwise boundary direction and an odd number with the counterclockwise boundary direction.
+Now, we fix the directions.
+To all ends in the vertex $b$ of the edges between the vertex $w_3$ and $b$, we assign the direction in such way that among them there is an even number with the clockwise boundary direction and an odd number with the counterclockwise boundary direction.
 This is always possible, e.g. for a single edge with the counterclockwise boundary direction.

 Let $T_k^{\rest}$ be the set of all the maps from the set $Y_k^{\rest}$ with a distinguished white vertex denoted by $w_3$ with a fixed choice of the set of special edges together with the directions of their ends satisfying the conditions just mentioned above.
 The unique (up to choice of the root) example of the map from the set $T_{5}^{\rest}$ is shown in \cref{fig:rysalld}.
 Clearly